The Skeleton Key: Dismantle

 We need to come together and find a way to know ourselves as sovereign and strong.
 We need to do it for ourselves, not for ally cookies or safety pin swag, because this is not about playing the role of Good White Person.
 This is about doing the needed and overdue work for our collective and individual liberation.

-*cisgender (often abbreviated to simply “cis”) is a term for people who’s experience of gender corresponds to the sex (male/female) assigned to them at birth.
+*cisgender (often abbreviated to simply “cis”) is a term for people who’s experience of gender corresponds to the gender (male/female) assigned to them at birth.

 This will be a examination of the unconsciousness and compartmentalization that allows one to profess anti-racist ideals and allyship, and yet perpetuate racist violence.
 We will be addressing the specific ways white women do this.